 Different programs are available on different operating systems, and while you may already have an operating system you like, taking a look at the features offered by the latest Windows, Apple, Chrome, and Linux software is worthwhile.

-If you’re someone who works on the go or travels frequently, a compact and lightweight computer with reliable battery life are crucial.
+If you’re someone who works on the go or travels frequently, you'll appreciate having a compact and lightweight computer with reliable battery life.
 If your laptop will mostly be staying in one spot, you may be able to sacrifice convenience for power and performance.

 Though storage has never been more affordable, you will still have to decide how much space you need and whether the speed of a solid-state drive is worth the extra cost.